 This Approval Program is limited to individuals with specific business experience.
 All applications will be subject to review and approval from the program’s Academic Director.

 An admissions committee thoroughly reviews each application and considers the nature and scope of the applicant’s responsibilities.
-For the benefit of class members, sponsoring organizations and the integrity of the program, the committee seeks to admit individuals with diverse skills and experiences and who meet the qualification criteria as described above under 'Who Should Attend'.
+For the benefit of class members, sponsoring organizations and the integrity of the program, the committee seeks to admit individuals with diverse skills and experiences and who meet the qualification criteria as described above under 'You are someone/Who Should Attend'.

 Kellogg expects that participants will attend all sessions, immerse themselves completely in the experience and free themselves of all other obligations while the program is in session.